 An optional Grand Undercover should be added to the system when the piano is located in a large room (for example, an auditorium or church sanctuary).
 The Grand Undercover consists of high quality speaker fabric which completely encloses the system, dramatically increasing the system’s effectiveness in large spaces.

-- Complete Vertical System (Includes Installation) = Approx. $585 (Most verticals)
+- Complete Vertical System (Includes Installation) = Please Call for Prices

-- Complete Grand System (Includes Installation) = Approx. $685 (Most grands)
+- Complete Grand System (Includes Installation) = Please Call for Prices

 (varies according to size of piano)